Skip to content

 This is that time of the year when we wait for one of Ubuntu's upcoming non-LTS releases.
 Code-named Ubuntu 23.10 'Mantic Minotaur,' features an impressive set of new features and improvements.

-Here, we will highlight some of the critical changes expected to arrive with Ubuntu 23.10.
+Here, we will highlight some of the critical changes that arrives with Ubuntu 23.10.

 So, without any further ado, let's dive in!

-Ubuntu 23.10 will feature a Flutter-based app store that has a neat layout with improved search functionality, improved app view, and the ability to switch between Snap and Debian packages.
+Ubuntu 23.10 features a Flutter-based app store that has a neat layout with improved search functionality, improved app view, and the ability to switch between Snap and Debian packages.

 It is not going to replace the classic Software Center, but it presents itself as an evolution of the software stores on Ubuntu.